 A variety of crates are available for your puppy, and choosing the perfect one will depend on your dog’s breed, personality, and needs.
 Here are the most common kinds of crates and their benefits.

 - Plastic Dog Crate

-These portable and lightweight crates are perfect for pet parents who are always on the move together with their puppy.
-If you’re planning to bring along your puppy on your out of town trip, this crate is what you’re looking for (which is why they’re also called airline kennels).
+These portable and lightweight crates are perfect for pet parents who are always on the move together with their puppies.
+If you’re planning to bring along your puppy on your out-of-town trip, this crate is what you’re looking for (which is why they’re also called airline kennels).

 - Metal Dog Crate

 If you want your puppy to stay at one specific place in your house, then you should get a metal dog crate.

 Metal dog crates are customizable, you can add dividers to create more room for your other dogs or you can also add some crate covers to make it look more visually appealing inside your home.

 If you want your dog’s crate to be transferred from one place to another around your home, then a fabric crate is perfect for you.
 It is lightweight and portable.
 With its beautifully patterned fabric walls, it can easily blend in your home as a piece of furniture.

 Exercise pens or ex-pens for short are technically not crates but it still does the job of confining your puppies.
 Unlike crates, ex-pens are similar to fences that you set up in your home’s spacious area.
 Exercise pens can be easily adjusted to whatever shape and size you want.

 2. Place the crate somewhere safe and quiet